MMR and MMRV vaccines

-These three infections spread easily from person to person and can cause serious complications, including meningitis, blindness, and hearing loss.
+These infections spread easily from person to person and can cause serious complications, including meningitis, blindness, and hearing loss.

 Babies and young children